-(g) Lucyna Stanczak-Wuczynska - Non-Executive Independent Member

-Ms. Stanczak-Wuczynska is a member of the Board of Directors of the Issuer.
-Ms. Stanczak-Wuczynska has a large experience in the management of companies on the financial market, with over 25 years of experience in the financial sector.
+(g) Lucyna Stanczak-Wuczynska - Non-Executive Independent Member over 25 years of experience in the financial sector.
 Her experience include the positions of member of the advisory board in Concordia 21 Private Equity Fund, member of the supervisory board in Alior Bank, Poland, observed of the supervisory board in Polkometel Ltd., member of the supervisory board, chairman and member of the investment committee of the Board Polish State Wealth Fund, member of the supervisory board and vice-chairman in Awbud Group, Poland and several management positions in EBRD.
 She graduated from Warsaw School of Economics, Poland with a master in Economics, Finance and Statistics, and also post-graduate studies in College Europe, Economics and Integration.